eNz-ON/telegram-fleet-report-bot/README.md

 Managers can instantly:

-- generate operational fleet reports;
+- Generate operational fleet reports
-- identify the active driver assigned to a vehicle;
+- Identify the active driver assigned to a vehicle
-- retrieve vehicle and insurance information;
+- Retrieve vehicle and insurance information
-- verify user permissions;
+- Verify user permissions
-- receive scheduled reports.
+- Receive scheduled reports

 The solution eliminates manual spreadsheet navigation and provides a fast interface for operational staff.